alex-moffat/C-Sharp-Large-Projects/README.md

 -	Allow Create production without photo if no upload file is given
 -	Use selected Season after failed validation and current season on new page load

-### Story 5: Add custom validation & fix display bug
+### Story 5: Add custom validation and fix display bug
 -	Prevent the creation of Productions with null Evening and Matinee showtimes.
 -	Fix error on the Details page of Production will not display a production with null showtimes.
 -	Validate that at least one showtime is provided to allow saving a new production.